JieyuWu/ToyotaMod/SSH.md

 Workbench is a user-friendly desktop application for SSH(Secure Shell) into your android device running openpilot.

-## Advance
+## Advanced
 You can download the id_rsa key [from the openpilot repo.](https://github.com/commaai/openpilot/blob/master/tools/ssh/key/id_rsa) With that key, you can SSH in as root on port 8022.
-If you're using PuTTY, use [this file.](https://github.com/commaai/openpilot/blob/master/tools/ssh/key/id_rsa.ppk)
+If you're using [PuTTY](https://en.m.wikipedia.org/wiki/PuTTY), use [this file.](https://github.com/commaai/openpilot/blob/master/tools/ssh/key/id_rsa.ppk)

 Just save the above key as a text file, name it "key.pem" or anything you like;